 If you don’t already have a relationship with her then I strongly encourage you to get to know and pray to this wonderful Carmelite Saint as much as you can.
 Trust me, the more you do the more you’ll be protected from the harms of addiction, and the more you’ll come to know the immeasurable love and mercy of our Lord!

-Allison is sober from alcohol and a self-proclaimed “cradle convert” who has received a great deal of grace after coming back to her Catholic faith.
+Allison is sober and a self-proclaimed “cradle convert” who has received a great deal of grace after coming back to her Catholic faith.
 She is so grateful to have the opportunity to be a sober Catholic wife and mother and loves nothing more than being with her family.
 She loves daily Mass and connecting with God outside through nature.